Uterine Fibroids

 Dr. Wael Hosni

-Consultant Obstetrician And Advanced Minimally Invasive Gynecologist, Urogynecologist
+Consultant Obstetrician and Advanced Minimally Invasive Gynecologist, Urogynecologist (Surgeon of Excellence in Minimally Invasive Gynecology)

 View Profile Book an Appointment